open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 OpenTelemetry API.
 This layer MUST NOT rely on implementation specific details of any SDK.

+More specifically, the intention is to allow OpenTracing instrumentation to be recorded using the OpenTelemetry API.
+This Sim Layer MUST NOT allow older OpenTracing Tracing components to consume upstream OpenTelemetry functionality.

 This functionality MUST defined in its own OpenTracing Shim Layer, not in the OpenTracing nor the OpenTelemetry API or SDK.